-1. compatible land use development, you must determine your site's proximity to civil and military ls your project within 15,000 feet of a military airport or 2,500 feet of a civilian airport? □No → Based on the response, the review is in compliance with this section.
+- 1. To ensure compatible land use development, you must determine your site's proximity to civil and military airports.
+Is your project within 15,000 feet of a military airport or 2,500 feet of a civilian airport? - $\Box$ No $\rightarrow$ Based on the response, the review is in compliance with this section.
 Continue to the Worksheet Summary below.
-Provide a map showing that the site is not within the applicable distances to a military or civilian airport. □Yes → Continue to Question 2.
-2. Is your pr (APZ)? oject located within a Runway Potential Zone/Clear Zone (RPZ/CZ) or Accident Potential Zone □Yes, pro eject is in an APZ → Continue to Question 3. □Yes, pro eject is an RPZ/CZ → Project cannot proceed at this location. □No, pro ject is not within an APZ or RPZ/CZ sed on the response, the review is in compliance with this section.
-Continue to the Worksheet Summary low.
-Provide a map showing that the site is not within either zone.
-3. Is the pro ject in conformance with DOD guidelines for APZ? □Yes, pro ject is consistent with DOD guidelines without further action.
-Explair how you determined that the project is consistent: - ed on the response, the review is in compliance with this section.
-Continue to the Worksheet Summary below. vide any documentation supporting this determination.
-110 was any accumentation supporting this acternination.
+Provide a map showing that the site is not within the applicable distances to a military or civilian airport. - $\Box$ Yes $\rightarrow$ Continue to Question 2. - 2.
+Is your project located within a Runway Potential Zone/Clear Zone (RPZ/CZ) or Accident Potential Zone (APZ)?

+$\Box$ Yes, project is in an APZ $\rightarrow$ Continue to Question 3.